 Oral health in old age

 Today we keep our own teeth or sophisticated fixed tooth replacements high up in ages.
-A well preserved chewing function is both correlated to good oral health related quality of life, a good general health and well preserved cognitive functions.
-Chewing function is therefore one of our focus research areas.
+A well preserved dentition is both correlated to good oral and general health as well as oral health related quality of life.

-We also study other relations between general and oral health, as the health situation in an older individual is very complex.
+We study relations between general and oral health.
+The health situation in an older individual is very complex, also the care of this patient group with many professions involved, as well as relatives.

-A special focus area is the increased amount and changed composition of oral bacteria that follows with oral dryness.
-Elderly people have a high medication usage that causes oral dryness, which in turn increases the risk for caries and mucosal infections but also the risk to receive aspiration pneumonia.
+Many older people have a high medication usage that causes oral dryness, which in turn increases the risk for dental caries and oral mucosal infections but also the risk to receive aspiration pneumonia.

-Oral dryness, eye and motor difficulties, decreases the elderly’s ability to perform oral hygiene.
-The oral deterioration often goes fast.
-The Swedish system of oral care to dependent elderly works rather well in special facilities but not for those who still live in their own homes, while domestic dental care also is a focus area.
+When older people both lose their ability to perform acceptable oral hygiene and keep up their dental contacts, the oral deterioration often goes fast.
+The Swedish system of oral care to dependent older people works rather well in special facilities but not for those who still live in their own homes, while domestic dental care is a focus area for our research.

 Principal Investigator